 You can also save money when walking your dog by downloading the pet app Biscuit.
 Biscuit tracks your pet's walks and if you meet the recommended daily goal you earn 'Biscuits' which can be redeemed towards pet toys, care and food or on days out for you and your family.
 If you have an Animal Friends pet insurance policy you can also link to it when setting up the app.

 Sign up for worming and flea subscriptions

 Regularly treating your pet for fleas and worms will help maintain its health and prevent your pet from getting a flea or worm infestation.
 If you forget to regularly flea or worm your pet you can sign up for a subscription service with websites such as Pets at Home which will send the treatment to your home automatically when it is due.
 Signing up for a subscription can also mean you may benefit from a discounted price.
-Pet insurance provider ManyPets offers its pet insurance customers 3 months free access to its flea, tick and worm plan and the offer can be redeemed via the 'My Account section of its website.
+Pet insurance provider ManyPets offers its pet insurance customers 2 months of free access to its flea, tick and worm plan and the offer can be redeemed via the 'My Account' section of its website.

 Groom your pet

 Pets, and particularly certain dog and cat breeds, require regular grooming in order to keep their coats clean and matt free but this can be an expensive cost as it needs to be done regularly.
 You could however save money by learning how to groom your pet at home.
 There are a number of tools for trimming nails and cleaning ears that are owner friendly and can be easily done from the comfort of your own home.

 If you have a pet that requires its coat to be regularly trimmed you can invest in a good brush to help maintain the coat in between grooms from a professional groomer and setting up a budget can help to spread the cost over a series of weeks instead of having to pay it in one go.
 Before getting a pet it is a good idea to research the breed to identify the extra care and attention your pet may require, e.g. additional grooming for a dog that has a high-maintenance coat.